andraugust/wikilinks/readme.md

 and then refresh the browser.
 (Be that the browser cache refreshes to relfect changes, e.g. press `ctrl+refresh` on mac with chrome).

 # Todo
 - __Figure out how to render lots of nodes efficiently__.
 The entire network is really huge: 5,401,148 nodes.
-Usually when the browser opens a physics simulation runs to find the optimal node positioning; this is intensive.
-Ideally, the sim should only be done and then positions should be cached.
+Usually when the browser opens it runs a physics simulation to find the optimal node positioning; this is intensive.
+Ideally, the sim should only be done once and then positions should be cached.
 Note: many nodes lead to deadends and most nodes are on the outskirts of the network; do we care about seeing these nodes?
 - __Analyze the network__.
 Find loops, characterize degree distribution, etc.
 - __Add to todo__